Haldor Topsoe Process Flow Sheet of Ammonia Production |

 HALDOR-TOPSOE PROCESS:

 This process departs from Haber’s process.
-In this process, the residual gas is wasted to the atmosphere.
+In this process, the residual gas is wasted in the atmosphere.

 The advantages of this process are:

-1. Greater compactness, simplicity in case of converter design since under high-pressure gases have a smaller volume.
+1. Greater compactness, and simplicity in the case of converter design since under high-pressure gases have a smaller volume.

-2. Elimination of expensive heat exchanger required in processes operated at low pressure.
+2. Elimination of expensive heat exchangers required in processes operated at low pressure.

 3. Removal of ammonia with water cooling alone.